 HOSPITALITY CHALLENGE #1

 Staff shortage is the biggest challenge in hospitality.
-But there are proven solutions — from smarter operations to technology that relieves your team.
-Discover how successful hospitality businesses tackle it.
+However, there are proven solutions — from smarter operations to technology that relieves your team.
+Discover how successful hospitality businesses tackle the labor shortage.
+Solutions such as self-ordering via kiosk, QR and payment tech, or tablet POS add practical automation and improve efficiency when paired with the right ordering flow.

 2-4 wksfrom request to operational